jamesfalkner/sko-2019-workshop/README.md

 odo push
 ```

-And create a URL to it (actually creates an OpenShift Route):
+This will take a few minutes to build and start the app on OpenShift.
+During the build, odo will cache the Maven artifacts so future builds and deploys are lightning fast.
+When that's done, create a URL to it (actually creates an OpenShift Route):

 ```sh
 odo url create